swiftlang/swift-evolution/proposals/testing/NNNN-issue-handling-traits.md

 as a goal in the
 [Swift Testing vision document](https://github.com/swiftlang/swift-evolution/blob/main/visions/swift-testing.md).

+### Standalone function

+It could be useful to offer the functionality of an issue handling trait as a standalone function (similar to `withKnownIssue { }`) so that it could be applied to a narrower section of code than an entire test or suite.
+This idea came up during the pitch phase, and we believe that sort of pattern may be useful more broadly for other kinds of traits.
+Accordingly, it may make more sense to address this in a separate proposal and design it in a way that encompasses any trait.

 ## Alternatives considered

 ### Allow issue handler closures to throw errors